JohnstonCode/svn-scm/README.md

 # svn-scm

-This VSCode Extension is base on [vscode-svn](https://github.com/INesterov/vscode-svn)
+This VSCode Extension is based on [vscode-svn](https://github.com/INesterov/vscode-svn)

 ## Features